Bodybuilding: 2000s

 In 2003, Joe Weider sold Weider Publications to American Media, Inc. (AMI).
 The position of president of the IFBB was filled by Rafael Santonja following the death of Ben Weider in October 2008.
 In 2004, contest promoter Wayne DeMilia broke ranks with the IFBB and AMI took over the promotion of the Mr. Olympia contest: in 2017 AMI took the contest outright.

 In the early 21st century, patterns of consumption and recreation similar to those of the United States became more widespread in Europe and especially in Eastern Europe following the collapse of the Soviet Union.
 This resulted in the emergence of whole new populations of bodybuilders from former Eastern Bloc states.

 Olympic sport discussion

-In the early 2000s, the IFBB was attempting to make bodybuilding an Olympic sport.
-It obtained full IOC membership in 2000 and was attempting to get approved as a demonstration event at the Olympics, which would hopefully lead to it being added as a full contest.
-This did not happen and Olympic recognition for bodybuilding remains controversial since many argue that bodybuilding is not a sport.
+In the early 2000s, the IFBB sought to make bodybuilding an Olympic sport.
+It gained full IOC membership in 2000 and attempted to have bodybuilding approved as a demonstration event at the Olympics, with the hope that it would eventually become a full contest.
+However, this effort was unsuccessful, and Olympic recognition for bodybuilding remains controversial, as many argue that it is not truly a sport.

+Social media

+The advent of social media had a profound influence on fitness and bodybuilding.
+YouTube in particular has seen a surge in fitness content, ranging from gym vlogs to detailed discussions on workout attire.
+This not only provides consumers with an abundance of free resources to aid their fitness journey, but also creates a more informed consumer base.

+Another growing trend with gym-related social media is the phenomenon of gym-shaming; a video posted by content creator Jessica Fernandez on Twitch that went viral showed her lifting weights in a gym while a man in the background stared at her, sparking a widespread debate about narcissism and an increasingly toxic gym culture in the age of social media.
+The video led to criticism of an emerging trend in which gyms, once known as places for focused workouts, are now being treated as filming locations for aspiring or established influencers with bystanders being unintentionally placed under the public eye in the process.
+Bodybuilder Joey Swoll, who voiced his concerns over this culture, addressed the controversy by stating that while harassment in gyms needs to be addressed, the man in Fernandez's video was not guilty of it.
+Although social media is giving more attention to the world of bodybuilding, there are still some areas that are controversial.

+Concerns are growing over the influence bodybuilding content on social media has on young adults and their perception of their own bodies, as they often compare themselves to gym influencers online.
+These concerns are further exacerbated by the lack of transparency around steroid use, since many influencers either avoid clarifying whether they are “natural” bodybuilders or outright deny accusations of being “enhanced.”
+This blurs the line between what can be achieved naturally and what requires anabolic steroids.